 Reach out to us

 The purpose of this post was to provide an introduction into the practical and concrete ways that an IoT initiative can provide value for commercial silo operations.
 As with any IoT implementation it is important to remember that such a project must carefully coordinate the associated physical and IT technology, as well as personnel training and business process management.
-To discuss in more detail, reach out to Vlad Shapiro or Matthias Hollenders.
+To discuss in more detail, reach out to Phillip Azanov or Matthias Hollenders.